 See our dental bridge guide for more information about this treatment.

 Dentures are usually the cheapest way to replace a missing tooth or even a full mouth of teeth.
-Also called “false teeth”, they are removable appliances with any number of fake teeth attached to a wire and acrylic frame.
+Also called “false teeth”, these cheap tooth replacements are removable appliances with any number of fake teeth attached to a wire and acrylic frame.

 Some people live very happily with dentures, but others find them uncomfortable and have problems with them slipping out of place.
 Thus, you may opt for dentures as a temporary treatment option while saving money for a more permanent solution.